When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs

-We test our attacks on a REST implementation using the ShareGPT datastore of 120K conversations for speculation on NVIDIA RTX 4090. \cref{fig:datastore_leakage} shows the unique sequences leaded by each of the three attack strategies, averaged over three runs per strategy.

-Random generation leaks 20,000 unique sequences in 20 minutes, but subsequently the rate slows down leaking only 70,000 sequences in 3 hours.
-In comparison, prompting with frequently occurring words leaks 31,000 unique sequences in 20 minutes, which increases linearly to 190,000 after 3 hours.
-Lastly, prompting with leaked sequences results in the most efficient leakage, leaking about 35,000 unique sequences in 20 minutes and about 200,000 after 3 hours, highlighting the amplification potential of feedback.
-These results show that an attacker can easily leak REST's datastore when they can observe correct speculation patterns.
+\textbf{Results.} We test our attacks on REST using the ShareGPT datastore of 120K conversations for retrieval on NVIDIA RTX 4090. \cref{fig:datastore_leakage} shows the unique sequences leaked by each attack strategy, averaged over three runs.
+Random generation initially leaks 20K sequences in 20 minutes, but slows down, leaking only 70K sequences in 3 hours.
+Leveraging common words improves this to 31K unique sequences leaked in 20 minutes and 190K after 3 hours.
+Lastly, prompting with leaked sequences is the most effective, leaking 35K unique sequences in 20 minutes and 200K in 3 hours, demonstrating how feedback amplifies leakage.
+These results show that a malicious user can reliably extract REST’s datastore via speculation patterns.